iamse-blog/wic1-workshop/002-workshop-tenant-setup.md

 Click **New Connection** and select the Okta connector.

 ![](https://github.com/iamse-blog/wic1-workshop/blob/main/images/002/image1.png?raw=true")
 Next we need to provide a meaningful name.
-As we will only be using one Okta connector, its OK to leave the default as "Okta".
+As we will only be using one Okta Connector, its OK to leave the default as "Okta".
+Then click **Create**.

 Next we need your Okta tenants domain name.
 This needs to be the URL without "https://" or "admin" or "workflows".
 You can get the correct URL by going to the end users application dashboard.
 There will be a link in the top right of the Admin console.
 EG: